directus-labs/guest-authoring/directus-remix/index.md

 ## Add Navigation

 While not strictly Directus-related, there are now several pages that aren't linked to each other.
-Update the `Layout.astro` file to include a navigation.
-Don't forget to use your specific page slugs.
+Update the `app/root.tsx` file to include a navigation with your specific page slugs.

 ```tsx
   <html lang="en">